osxmidi/LinVst3/README.md

 Not all vst3 features are supported.

-LinVst3 binaries are on the releases page https://github.com/osxmidi/LinVst3/releases
+LinVst3 binaries are on the releases page (under Assets) https://github.com/osxmidi/LinVst3/releases

 Same usage applies as per LinVst except that it's linvst3.so instead of linvst.so and the vst dll filename extensions are .vst3 instead of .dll https://github.com/osxmidi/LinVst/wiki https://github.com/osxmidi/LinVst/blob/master/README.md https://github.com/osxmidi/LinVst/tree/master/Detailed-Guide